-Toxic erythema of the newborn, also called erythema toxicum neonatorum or erythema toxicum, is a benign, transient, and self-limited skin eruption in newborns.
-Approximately 48% to 72% of term infants develop this skin condition (1).
-The condition does not cause other signs of systemic toxicity such as fever, low temperature, irritability, or lethargy.
+Erythema toxicum in newborns, also called erythema toxicum neonatorum or erythema toxicum, is a benign, transient, and self-limited skin eruption in newborns.
+Approximately 48% to 72% of term infants develop this skin irritation condition (1).
+The condition does not cause other signs of systemic toxicityiXToxic effects seen on different parts of the body rather than specific or single organs. such as fever, low temperature, irritability, or lethargy.

 Read this post to know about the symptoms, causes, diagnosis, and treatment of toxic erythema of the newborn.